rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 - All characters now have voices
 - Various [speedrunning features][wor-speedrun] were added

-For the full changelog, see the [release notes on Steam][wor-release-notes].
+For the full changelog, see the [release notes][wor-release-notes].

 [@masonremaley]: https://twitter.com/masonremaley
 [wor]: https://store.steampowered.com/app/1110620/Way_of_Rhea/?utm_campaign=tmirgd&utm_source=n50